|www.ethanwiner.com - since 1997|

 Read all about

-This article complements the section that describes slew rate on page 595 of my book The Audio Expert.
+This article complements the section that describes slew rate on page 595 of my book The Audio Expert (first edition only).

 The terms slew rate and slew rate limiting are often used to describe the performance of audio devices, but many people don't fully understand what these terms mean.
 The formal definition of slew rate is how quickly a circuit's output voltage can change, and it's usually expressed in volts per microsecond.
 This is different from frequency response, which is independent of output voltage.
 If a power amplifier is 3 dB down at 50 KHz, it will be reduced by that much whether the input signal is 0.1 volts or 10 volts.
 However, a circuit's maximum output capability at high frequencies is a function of its high frequency response and also its slew rate.
 A preamp might be flat to 50 KHz when passing small signals, but unable to output even 10 KHz at very high levels without distortion.